mqiou/jadetech_salesanalysis/README.md

 (*This calculation excludes four of the lowest performing products due to their magnitude impacting how drastic their month-over-month growth rates appear)

-(reocmmendations: further examination of the AOV volatility between august - october of 2022, since the peak and lowest of all time occurred back to back. also further examination of potential reasons for samsung webcam performing extremely well in 2021 compared to other products.

 ## Loyalty Program